 As the videos above show, it shouldn’t hurt to pop a blister.
 If your lancing implement is sharp, there is no need to press, push or squeeze your blister.

 When it comes to popping blisters, judge the blister on its anatomical location, your activity, your health and the equipment you have available to you.

 There are definite advantages to taking the situation into your own hands and popping a blister.
 Put it this way, it beats ignoring it, putting your shoes back on and hoping for the best.

-But popping blisters comes with risks.
-If in doubt, leave it intact.
+However, popping blisters comes with risks.
+Therefore, if in doubt, leave it intact.
 Apply antiseptic and a sterile dressing.
 Reduce pressure and friction levels.
 And monitor regularly to ensure it hasn’t torn or become infected.
 Seek medical attention for specific advice on your situation.